indifferenteye/hegswarm/README.md

 ## Development Notes

 This repository targets **Godot version 4**.
 Contributors should use GDScript 2.0 syntax and ensure that any scenes or scripts remain compatible with Godot 4's features.
+Use tabs to indent and make sure to use the correct number of tabs.